Before the trial

 You will usually be given a fixed date to go to court.

-Sometimes you will be given a 2 to 4 week period that you will need to keep free - this is known as a ‘warned period’ or ‘floating trial’.
-If this happens, you will be given 1 working days notice before you are due to go to court.
+Sometimes you will be given a two to four week period that you will need to keep free - this is known as a warned period or floating trial.
+If this happens, you will be given one working day notice before you are due to go to court.

 You must tell your witness care officer or the defence lawyer straight away if you cannot make the date of the trial.